nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 Read FHIR Observation resource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some activity data (e.g. walk) were added to GameBus in previous section.
-These activities will be mapped to FHIR `Observation`_ resource by FHIR layer.
+Some activity data (e.g. walk) were added to GameBus in the previous section.
+These activities will be mapped to FHIR `Observation`_ resource by the FHIR layer.

 To request the FHIR Observation data, the activity id is required, e.g. the id of walk activity.
 Check :ref:`previous section<tutorial3_gamebus:Get activity id>`